shimon/shimon.github.io/_posts/2017-04-06-how-product-managers-lose-engineer-trust.md

 Lots of the work of a PM is just good follow-up: documenting decisions, resolving conflict, fighting fires.
 But a great PM will do all of this in the context of a vision that excites and motivates the whole team.
 This doesn't have to be a vision *you created,* but it is your responsibility to understand it and make sure everyone on your team gets it too.

 That doesn't mean every coder has to understand the nuances of buyer motivation.
 But your goal is to promulgate a vision that everyone can get behind, not just in a grand inspiration sense, but in a way that shapes their daily decisions.
-For engineers, the product vision is often the first and broadest guide to knowing which stuff needs to built out to Advanced Super Scalable Polished Quality and which stuff can kinda be glued together.
+For engineers, the product vision is often the first and broadest guide to knowing which stuff needs to be built to Advanced Super Scalable Polished Quality and which can kinda be glued together.
 If you find yourself needing to micromanage these sorts of technical tradeoffs, maybe the real problem is they don't get the vision.

 ### 3. Don't listen